 Summertime is for Landscape Design!

 So, spring is over and you’ve allowed another season to go by without making the progress you had hoped for?
-Or maybe you were overzealous and made some “interesting” choices you are now unsure of and its too hot to do much about it.
-Whatever your trepidation or reason for delay, you are in luck, because summertime is the best time for a design.
+Or maybe you were overzealous and made some “interesting” choices you are now unsure of and it’s too hot to do much about it.
+Whatever your trepidation or reason for delay, you are in luck, because summertime in Austin is the best time for a landscape design.

-An “average” design in and around Austin, TX ranges from $650-$1500ish and can set you in the right direction real quick.
-A design includes a personalized consultation that allows me to get into your head and really understand your needs and desires while.
+My “average” design from me ranges from $750-$1500ish and includes a personalized consultation that allows me to get into your head and really understand your needs and desires.
 After we speak (usually 30 minutes or so), I will collect your property survey (for accurate measurements), take photos and ask you for a sun chart to better understand your light requirements in various places throughout the yard.
 This helps me coordinate the plant palette with the proper plants for your conditions, while creating continuity in colors and textures throughout the landscape.